shivv625/Alternex-GPT/README.md

 Replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the name of the directory where the project is located.
 Adjust any sections as necessary to better fit your project's specifics.
 >>>>>>> e4dac2d (Add files via upload)

+I have created this Readme file with the help of chatgpt